argshook/zettelkasten/about.md

 These few points were enough to prevent me from sharing.

-What i wanted is to have ability to simply hit `save` and have the note published.
+What i wanted is to have ability to simply hit "save" and have the note published.
 No other actions at all, hit save and be done while notes automatically become available online.

+Turns out just saving is a bit too often, so in the end i settled on a "publish" command.
+[Here's the source of it](https://github.com/argshook/dotfiles/blob/main/.argsdotfiles/vim/vim-zettel-public.lua)

+After running `:Publish` in my editor, the note is formatted, saved, committed, and pushed to a public Github repository, where a Github action notifies another (private) repository to run the build and deploy the note to the web.

+For me it's instantaneous (just `:Publish` and `enter`) and the whole build cycle takes about a minute.
+It takes longer for the cache to update and the note to be available online.
+That's the CI/CD i always dreamt of!

 This is that page.
 A random collection of personal notes with links between them.
 It's not a blog, there are no posts or a timeline.